GarenceWong/DOP-Team2-GitPrac_m3/README.md

 This is hello from Wei Dai.
 I am adding a new line of code here.
 Hello again.
 I am here to add in a second line.
 I am Wei Dai

-This is hello from KaiJie.
+This is hello from Kai Jie.
 I am adding a new line of code here.

+Hello again.
+I am here to add in a second line.
+I am Kai Jie